- Containerized Storage for Containers

 OpenEBS follows CAS architecture.
 Volumes provisioned through OpenEBS are always containerized.
 Each volume has a dedicated storage controller that increases the agility and granularity of persistent storage operations of the stateful applications.
-Benefits and more details on CAS architecture are found here.
+Benefits and more details on CAS architecture are found here

 Avoid Cloud Lock-in

-Granular Volume Policies
+Granular Policies Per Stateful Workload

-Enables Hyperconvergence on Kubernetes
+Native Hyperconvergence on Kubernetes

 Node Disk Manager in OpenEBS enables disk management in a Kubernetes way or by using Kubernetes constructs.
 Using OpenEBS, nodes in the Kubernetes cluster can be horizontally scaled without worrying about managing persistent storage needs of stateful applications.
-The storage needs (capacity planning, performance planning, and volume managment) of a cluster can easily be automated using the volume and pool policies of OpenEBS.
+The storage needs (capacity planning, performance planning, and volume management) of a cluster can easily be automated using the volume and pool policies of OpenEBS.